koma75/jglr/README.md

 ------------------------------------------------------------------------

 * batch file is read at once.
 Jglr cannot process extremely large files.
-* There maybe a limit to the number of recursions if used with callbacks that are not asynchronous.
+* There is a limit to the number of recursions if used with callbacks that are not asynchronous.
-    * when calling the done() callback, make sure that is is not directly called back from the command callback.
+    * when calling the done() callback, make sure that it is not directly called back from the command callback.
     * if necessary, use setTimeout() with 0 millisecond timeout to call the done callback to avoid over-recursion. i.e. setTimeout(done,0)